iamaniekan/drf-authentication-api/README.md

 ### Authentication

-- JWT (JSON Web Token) authentication is used for most endpoints.

-## Configuration

-Update the `settings.py` file for Django and Django Rest Framework configurations.
-Refer to the documentation of [django-oauth-toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/) and [djangorestframework-simplejwt](https://github.com/davesque/django-rest-framework-simplejwt) for advanced configuration options.
+- Token Authentication is used to secure endpoints where necessary

 ## Contributing